 First, the udeng, a man’s headdress takes us to Bali.
 Here the Lesung dance, a traditional performance by village housewives is performed after rice harvest time and see a Balinese village ablaze with fire.
 A beautiful handmade textile cloth called Songket takes us to Sumatra for the weaving dance, rain dance bringing torrential rain pouring down inside the theatre and acrobatic flag dance.
 The Kris takes us to Java for the warrior dance, bedhaya dance, some shadow puppetry and a hip hop dance.
 Next we are taken to a sleepy fishing village in Borneo with the aerophone mussel horn where a flying maiden trapped in a net skilfully glides through the air, followed by a duo aerial strap and water dance.
 Finally the Koteka, a symbol of Papua brings a typical Papuan traditional house, an upbeat Papuan tribal dance and finally a spectacular fire dance.

 Throughout the show there are two screens that display information regarding the region and dance story.
-We are permitted to take photos during the show, but no video and for the final encore permission is granted for all to take video.
+We were provided with a behind the scenes tour before the show and permitted to take photos during the show, but no video.
+During the final encore permission is granted for all patrons to take photos and video.

 Located in Bali Nusa Dua Theatre, the fully airconditioned complex has a seating capacity of 700.
 When the doors opened and we were welcomed to the theatre, each of us posed for an entry photo prior to being escorted to our seats.
 After the show we took our own souvenir pictures with the cast.

 Devdan is a perfect way to understand the Indonesian culture being entertained by the colourful spectacle of dance.
 The cost of tickets for the show includes return transfers from hotels throughout Bali and performances are held four days a week, Monday, Wednesday, Friday and Saturday.